silent-mobius/RogueAP/README.md

 RougeAP
 ===========

-Scripts and tools used for running a rouge access point using karma (patched hostapd)
+Scripts and tools used for running a rogue access point using karma (patched hostapd)

 The rouge AP is launched by running rougeAP.sh